CVEReports

 Content-Disposition: form-data; name="contextData"

-Once sent, the server responds with a 200 OK.
-The attacker then simply navigates to http://target-mail-server.com/att__0.aspx?cmd=whoami and enjoys their new nt authority\system shell.
+If successful, the server responds with 200 OK.
+The attacker then simply navigates to https://target-mail-server.com/App_Data/shell.aspx?cmd=whoami and watches nt authority\system appear on the screen.

 Technical Appendix